EMBRYOPSIDA Pirani & Prado

 The distinctive fossil Mauldinia mirabilis (see below under Lauraceae) may best be placed at this level, rather than within Lauraceae (Doyle & Endress 2007, 2010; see also Schönenberger et al. 2020); it was placed sister to a [Hernandiaceae + Lauraceae] clade in a constrained morphological analysis by Doyle and Endress (2010) and dated to around 95.5 Ma (Massoni et al. 2015b).
 Other fossils ca 108 Ma have also been placed at this node (Massoni et al. 2015b).
 Cohongarootonia (it has a hollow style) and perhaps Powhatania, both from Early-Middle Albian sediments 125-118 Ma old in Virginia, also probably belong in this general area (von Balthazar et al. 2011).
 Silvestro et al. (2020) estimate the time-of-origin of Hernandiaceae to be ca 29.3 Ma, that of Lauraceae ca 121.7 Ma, and that of Monimiaceae ca 122.9 Ma.

 Evolution: Pollination Biology.
 Rohwer (2009) compares the heterodichogamous flowers (two morphs - in one the flowers discharge pollen first, in the other the stigma is receptive first) of Lauraceae with those of Hernandiaceae (for Hernandia, see Endress & Lorence 2004) and suggests that heterodichogamy may be common to the two families.
 He interprets the floral morphology of Hernandiaceae from this point of view.

 Chemistry, Morphology, etc..
 Kimoto and Tobe (2008a) provide a comprehensive summary of the variation in embryology and seed for the whole group.

-[Hernandiaceae + Lauraceae]: hippocrepiform cells in pericycle?; leaves spiral, lamina margins entire, (lobed); (heterodichogamy +); P whorled; (filaments slender); tapetum amoeboid; microspore mother cells in single layer; pollen exine thin, spines set in a reduced granular layer, intine very thick, outer layer with a radially oriented microfibrillar structure; G 1, inferior, stylar canal 0, stigma dry, compitum necessarily 0; ovule pachychalazal, outer integument ³4 cells across, (nucellus apex exposed), hypostase 0; embryo sac more or less linear; endocarp palisade; testa thick, multiplicative; endosperm 0.
+For the possible [Hernandiaceae + Lauraceae] clade: hippocrepiform cells in pericycle?; leaves spiral, lamina margins entire, (lobed); (heterodichogamy +); P whorled; (filaments slender); tapetum amoeboid; microspore mother cells in single layer; pollen exine thin, spines set in a reduced granular layer, intine very thick, outer layer with a radially oriented microfibrillar structure; G 1, inferior, stylar canal 0, stigma dry, compitum necessarily 0; ovule pachychalazal, outer integument ³4 cells across, (nucellus apex exposed), hypostase 0; embryo sac more or less linear; endocarp palisade; testa thick, multiplicative; endosperm 0.

 LAURACEAE Jussieu - Back to Laurales